-Should you buy the Fitbit Versa 2 or the Fitbit Inspire 2?
+Fitbit Versa 2 vs. Fitbit Inspire 2: Which should you buy?

 Smartwatch

-This smartwatch features built-in Amazon Alexa as well as the ability to store, stream, and play music.
-Other features include wireless connectivity, Find My Phone app, 24/7 heart rate monitoring, Active Zone Minutes, activity and sleep tracking, and six-day battery life.
-It comes in six color combos (including Special Edition) and offers hundreds of customizable clock faces and apps so you can really make it your own.
+This smartwatch delivers up to six days of battery life, depending on your usage.
+It offers smart features like music play, stream, and storage, Amazon Alexa built-in, customizable apps, and smart pay.
+It comes in six color combos, and there are hundreds of customizable clock faces to choose from, so you can really make it your own.

 - 6+ day battery life